 What Human Centric Lighting does is replicating sunlight variations in artificial lighting, creating a lighting system that:

 - Makes the environment comfortable and pleasant to live in

 The knowledge about the effects of sleep on health has been around for quite a while, so it might be fair to ask why this Human Centric Lighting concept is gaining traction only now.

 One reason is that today we have the technology and knowledge to make this both possible and efficient.
 The introduction of LED lights has made spectrum tuning (i.e. making light cooler or warmer) easily accessible and the efficiency of LED allows adding sophisticated functions to standard lighting solutions without having energy bills skyrocket as a consequence.
-Also, smart lighting technologies are making it extremely easy to control light.
-We can literally customize all the relevant aspects of light at the touch of a button!
+Also, smart lighting technologies are making it extremely easy to control all relevant aspects of light at the touch of a button.